kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### User-Facing API

-LWS adds an alpha `spec.scheduling` field.
-LWS owns the structs that map scheduling intent onto its LWS, replica, leader, and worker levels, but directly uses the Kubernetes 1.37 reusable controller building blocks inside those structs.
-LWS and replica levels use the composite variants; leader and worker leaves use the pod-group variants.
-This follows the direct-composition pattern used by Job and JobSet and avoids a second set of policy, constraint, disruption, and claim types with subtly different semantics.
+LWS adds alpha `spec.scheduling`.
+LWS owns the structural wrapper; policy, constraints, disruption, and claims are the upstream 1.37 building blocks.
+LWS and replica levels use the composite variants; leader and worker use the pod-group variants.

 ```go
 // api/leaderworkerset/v1/leaderworkerset_types.go